opencap/go-server/README.md

 DB_URL=database.db
 DB_TYPE=sqlite3
 JWT_EXPIRATION_MINUTES=30
-JWT_SECRET=somesupersecret
+JWT_SECRET=FSHDFKSDHFSDLFABSDJFLSDFSDFJSLDFBASDFBDSJFSHDFASDKFJSLDKFALSDFKJADFKASDFD
 PLATFORM_ENV=prod
 TIMEOUT_SECONDS=30
 CREATE_USER_PASSWORD=somepassword
 ```

 The above configuration will work if you are planning on using sqlite as a database.
 However be sure to change CREATE_USER_PASSWORD and JWT_SECRET for security puposes.
-PORT must be 443 for running in producion.
+PORT must be set to 443 for running in producion.

 ### Install sqlite3